Pauloparakleto/fidelity-plan/README.md

 Both things caught my attention, the good food and the way I signed up on it, like customizing the Devise Authentication.

+## Whatsapp Chat bot

+One way to manage restaurant customers is via whatsapp.

+It is hard to accountability the restaurant customers orders in order to apply some benefits in their favor.

+So this is the reason it has been including on this version The ability to the chat bot using the restaurant data for interactions with the customers.

+For details of changing between releases take a look on the release list.